Eye Health Central

 Rosacea-induced, posterior blepharitis.
 Rosacea can affect the eye’s oil glands.
 As the glands overproduce skin oil (sebum), the glands can become blocked.
 The backed-up oils can then form a swollen growth, similar to a pimple.
 For severe cases, this may need to be drained.
 For more minor cases, scrupulous lid hygiene and warm compresses may be all that’s needed.
 Antibiotics may be prescribed to avoid infection.

 We should also mention Seborrheic Blepharitis.
-Characterized by an excessive discharge of oil/grease from the skin around the eyelids.
+Characterised by an excessive discharge of oil/grease from the skin around the eyelids.
 It is usually accompanied by similarly greasy hair and skin.

 There are other, less common reasons for developing blepharitis.
 Allergies can cause itchy, swollen eyes that are irritated further by rubbing.
 In these cases, allergy medication can bring relief and resolve the blepharitis entirely.